datopian/playbook/culture/README.md

 TODO: from Dalio etc.

+### Don't (Intentionally) Cause Upsets, Withold or Gossip

+We do not intentionally cause upsets, withold communications or gossip.

 ### (Constructive) Disagreement is Welcome

 We strive for an environment where disagreement can be handled powerfully and constructively rather than being a source of fear and distrust.